Reviewable/Reviewable/legal/terms.md

 ## M. Disclaimer of Warranties
 **Short version:** *We provide our service as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*

-Reviewable provides the Website and the Service “as is” and “as available,” without warranty of any kind.
-Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, regarding the Website and the Service including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy and non-infringement.
+**Reviewable provides the Website and the Service “as is” and “as available,” without warranty of any kind.
+Without limiting this, we expressly disclaim all warranties, whether express, implied or statutory, regarding the Website and the Service including without limitation any warranty of merchantability, fitness for a particular purpose, title, security, accuracy and non-infringement.**

-Reviewable does not warrant that the Service will meet your requirements; that the Service will be uninterrupted, timely, secure, or error-free; that the information provided through the Service is accurate, reliable or correct; that any defects or errors will be corrected; that the Service will be available at any particular time or location; or that the Service is free of viruses or other harmful components.
-You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Service.
+**Reviewable does not warrant that the Service will meet your requirements; that the Service will be uninterrupted, timely, secure, or error-free; that the information provided through the Service is accurate, reliable or correct; that any defects or errors will be corrected; that the Service will be available at any particular time or location; or that the Service is free of viruses or other harmful components.
+You assume full responsibility and risk of loss resulting from your downloading and/or use of files, information, content or other material obtained from the Service.**

+**The foregoing does not affect any warranties which cannot be excluded or limited under applicable law.**

 ## N. Limitation of Liability
 **Short version:** *We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.*

-You understand and agree that we will not be liable to you or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising, that result from
+**To the fullest extent provided by law, you understand and agree that we will not be liable to you or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising, that result from:**

-- the use, disclosure, or display of your User-Generated Content;
-- your use or inability to use the Service;
+**- the use, disclosure, or display of your User-Generated Content;** **- your use or inability to use the Service;**
-- any modification, price change, suspension or discontinuance of the Service;
-- the Service generally or the software or systems that make the Service available;
-- unauthorized access to or alterations of your transmissions or data;
-- statements or conduct of any third party on the Service;
-- any other user interactions that you input or receive through your use of the Service; or
+**- any modification, price change, suspension or discontinuance of the Service;** **- the Service generally or the software or systems that make the Service available;** **- unauthorized access to or alterations of your transmissions or data;** **- statements or conduct of any third party on the Service;** **- any other user interactions that you input or receive through your use of the Service;** **- any distributed denial-of-service attack, viruses or other technologically harmful material that may infect your computer equipment, computer programs, data or other proprietary material due to your use of the Website or Service or items obtained through the Website or the Service or to your downloading of any material posted on them, or on any website linked to them; or**
-- any other matter relating to the Service.
+**- any other matter relating to the Service.**

-Our liability is limited whether or not we have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
-We will have no liability for any failure or delay due to matters beyond our reasonable control.
+**Our liability is limited whether or not we have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
+We will have no liability for any failure or delay due to matters beyond our reasonable control.**

 ## O. Release and Indemnification
 **Short version:** *You are responsible for your use of the service.
 If you harm someone else or get into a dispute with someone else, we will not be involved.*

 If you have a dispute with one or more Users, you agree to release Reviewable from any and all claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.

-You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that Reviewable (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases Reviewable of all liability); and (3) provides to you all reasonable assistance, at your expense.
+You agree to indemnify us, defend us, and hold us and our affiliates, licensors and service providers, and our and their respective officers, directors, employees, contractors, agents, licensors, suppliers, successors and assigns harmless from and against any and all claims, liabilities, damages, judgments, awards, losses, costs, expenses or fees, including attorneys’ fees (collectively, "Losses"), arising out of or relating to your use of the Website and the Service, including but not limited to your violation of this Agreement, your User Contributions, any use of the Website’s content, services, or products other than as expressly authorized in these Terms of Service, or your use of any information obtained from the Website, provided that Reviewable (1) gives you written notice within 90 days after obtaining knowledge of any Losses or discovery of facts on which we intend to base a request for indemnification; and (2) provides to you all reasonable assistance, at your expense.
+You agree to give Reviewable prompt written notice of any proposed settlement of a claim that is indemnifiable under this Section O, and you may not, without Reviewable's prior written consent, settle or compromise any claim or consent to the entry of any judgment regarding which indemnification is being sought.

+## P. Limitation of Time to File Claims
+**Short version:** _If you believe you have a claim against us, you must file it within one year._

+**Any cause of action or claim you may have arising out of or relating to these Terms of Service must be commenced within one (1) year after the cause of action accrues; otherwise, such cause of action or claim is permanently barred.**

-## P. Changes to These Terms
+## Q. Changes to These Terms
 **Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
 So while we may modify this agreement at any time, we will notify users of any material changes and give you time to adjust to them.*

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our Users of material changes to this Agreement, such as price increases, at least 30 days prior to the change taking effect by posting a notice on our Website or sending email to the primary email address specified in your Reviewable account.
 Customer's continued use of the Service after those 30 days constitutes agreement to those revisions of this Agreement.
 For any other modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.
 You can view all changes to these Terms in our [legal policies](https://github.com/Reviewable/Reviewable/tree/master/legal) directory.

 We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.

-## Q. Miscellaneous
+## R. Miscellaneous

 ### 1. Governing Law
 Except to the extent applicable law provides otherwise, this Agreement between you and Reviewable and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of California, without regard to conflict of law provisions.
 You and Reviewable agree to submit to the exclusive jurisdiction and venue of the courts located in Santa Clara County, California.